 All search engines and their bots are getting more and more complex because they're trying to think more and more like humans would think by using artificial intelligence to help answer your online searches.
 So rather than changing your site and content constantly to try and improve your ranking, put your hard work into the relevance of the content you create.
 That's what artificial intelligence will be looking for as well.

-As you learn more about optimization and search engines, you'll start reaching that perfect client because you will be more liked by social media platforms, you will have more visitors on your website, and you'll have more followers on your blog.
-All these are indicators that your online presence as a photographer is trustworthy (relating to your online authority) and likeable (relating to the relevance of the content you push online) and, as we opened this article, people who like you who will do business with you.
-This fact of life also applies to Bing, Yahoo and Google who will improve your position in search ranking once they trust you and see that you are relevant among photographers within your area.
+As you learn more about optimization and search engines, you'll start reaching that perfect client because you will be more liked by social media platforms, you'll have more visitors on your website, and more followers on your blog.
+These are indicators that your online presence as a photographer is trustworthy (relating to your online authority) and likeable (relating to the relevance of the content you push online).
+Remember: people that like your brand will do business with you.
+When search engines like Google, Bing, and Yahoo see your website is trusted and relevant to photographers in your area, your position in the search ranking will improve.